DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 Block 1 is the approach to turnout 1, and prevents a train entering either the station siding or the main track between turnouts 1 and 2 if they are occupied.

-We will use ID 0 for this, with an alias:
+We will use ID 1 for this, with an alias:

 .. code-block::

-  ALIAS(BLK1_TRN1_APP, 0)
+  ALIAS(BLK1_TRN1_APP, 1)

 Block 2
 ________

 Block 2 consists of the section of the main track between turnouts 1 and 2, providing for a section to hold one train, allow a train on the station siding to exit safely, and also prevent a train running around the main track from entering this block.

-We will use ID 1 for this, with an alias:
+We will use ID 2 for this, with an alias:

 .. code-block::

-  ALIAS(BLK2_MAIN_HOLD, 1)
+  ALIAS(BLK2_MAIN_HOLD, 2)

 Block 3
 ________

 Block 3 is for our station siding, ensuring no other trains can enter this block while it is occupied.

-We will use ID 2 for this, with an alias:
+We will use ID 3 for this, with an alias:

 .. code-block::

-  ALIAS(BLK3_STN, 2)
+  ALIAS(BLK3_STN, 3)

 Block 4
 ________